J&J Medical Connect

 Clinical Characteristics in Patients With AKI

 • In the TECVAYLI patients who developed AKI, a possible prerenal cause for the AKI was identified in 4 patients, among whom 3 resolved in <72 hours.
 Sustained AKI (lasting >72 hours) was noted in 6 patients.
-A total of 8 patients had progressive disease and did not respond to treatment (4 of these patients had rising free light chains with a concurrent increase in creatinine).
+A total of 8 patients had progressive disease and did not respond to treatment (4 of these patients had rising FLC with a concurrent increase in creatinine).
 Hydration (n=4) and kidney function monitoring (n=4) were the main interventions for AKI.

-• In the 10 TECVAYLI patients who experienced AKI, 5 patients had previously received CAR-T therapy (no patients experienced AKI during their prior CAR-T therapy), 3 patients were classified as high risk due to chromosomal abnormalities, and 2 patients were considered standard risk.
+• In the 10 TECVAYLI patients who experienced AKI, 5 patients had previously received CAR-T therapy (no patients experienced AKI during their prior CAR-T therapy), 3 patients were classified as high-risk due to chromosomal abnormalities, and 2 patients were considered standard risk.

 Mortality in Patients With AKI